Most businesses are overcomplicating “AI optimization.” The same things that help humans help AI: clarity, structure, fast pages, and direct language.

 Research from Ahrefs found that over 90% of pages cited by ChatGPT are not even in Google’s top 20 results, proving that AI does not rely only on rankings.
 However, this doesn’t mean rankings are irrelevant.
 Most AI tools still need your content to be indexed and visible in a search engine before they can cite it.
 Recent research shows ChatGPT increasingly relies on Google’s index for retrieval, making organic visibility foundational to AI search performance.

-• Each paragraph makes sense on its own
+- Each paragraph reads naturally on its own

-• The first sentence clearly states the answer
+- The first sentence of each section states the answer

-Front-load the direct answer in the first sentence of every section — AI extraction doesn’t wait for paragraph three.
+Google’s official guidance is clear: there’s no required word count, no minimum section length, and no need to chop content into “AI-friendly chunks.”
+Front-load the direct answer in the first sentence of every section.
+AI extraction doesn’t wait for paragraph three.
 Use direct questions as headers and clear answers as opening sentences.
 The original GEO research found that content with clear structure, statistics, and direct answers earned significantly more AI citations.

 Structuring Headings for AI Extraction